Skip to main content

 Credit: Joshua Kneifel

-One clear gap in LCA of plastics identified by both the literature review and the assessment of existing databases and tools is a need for regionalized production pathways for different plastics.
-The most recent effort under this project will develop LCA data for new pathways for production of plastic resins and other chemicals in other countries/regions to assist in evaluating circularity in the global plastics supply chain.
+One clear gap in the LCA of plastics identified by both the literature review and the assessment of existing databases and tools is a need for regionalized production pathways for different plastics.
+The most recent publication under this project developed LCA data for new pathways for production of plastic resins and other chemicals in other countries/regions to assist in evaluating circularity in the global plastics supply chain.
 The LCA data will improve the accuracy of quantifying the environmental impacts of plastic materials by providing more refined analysis through regionalization of data in the global plastic manufacturing process.
 Existing GREET models will be modified for countries with similar technologies to the U.S. with the appropriate electricity grid, fuels, and input supply chains (minimum 4 regions, 20 resin-region combinations in total).
-The initial high volume plastic resin pathways proposed for this analysis are polyethylene terephthalate (PET), high-density polyethylene (HDPE), low-density polyethylene (LDPE), polypropylene (PP), and polyvinyl chloride (PVC).
-The countries/regions selection will prioritize countries/regions with significant plastics production that are currently less represented in existing LCI datasets.
+High volume plastic resin pathways analyzed were polyethylene terephthalate (PET), high-density polyethylene (HDPE), low-density polyethylene (LDPE), polypropylene (PP), and polyvinyl chloride (PVC) for four world regions: US, Western Europe, China, and Middle East - North Africa (MENA).
+One of the key drivers of variation across regions was differences in the electricity grid of the region.

 Who is this helping?